adeeb0407/Techwondoe-Assigniment/README.md

 - The Tables have a predefined Schema named `techwondo`.

-- There should be 2 tables one for the reviews content named `reviews`  and other for jwt and auth named `users`
+- There should be 2 tables, one for the reviews content named `reviews`  and other for jwt and auth named `users`

 - Set the Schema to Default Scehma